+Your liver is an organ that has many important jobs.
 It makes a fluid called bile that helps your body digest food.
 It also removes waste products and other toxins from your blood.
 It produces proteins, as well as substances that help your blood clot.
 Alcohol or drug use and diseases such as hepatitis can damage your liver and keep it from doing these jobs.

-A high AST level is a sign of liver damage, but it can also mean you have damage to another organ that makes it, like your heart or kidneys.
+AST mostly stays in your liver, but it is normal to have small amounts of it in your blood.
+When your liver is damaged, more AST leaks into your blood.
+That's why high levels of AST in your blood are usually signs you could have liver damage.
+But it can also mean you have damage to another organ that makes AST, such as your heart or kidneys.
 That's why doctors often do the AST test together with tests of other liver enzymes.

-Why Would I Need This Test?
+Why Would You Need an AST Test?

 - Yellow skin or eyes, called jaundice